mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer: False

-- you can't normalize categorical data, you have to encode them first
+- you can't normalize categorical data, you have to encode it first
-- but should you one-hot encode your categorical features, you shouldn't z-score normalize them post-encoding
-- normalizing them will destroy their meaning, as they are binary flags in a zeroe'd out array
+- but should you one-hot encode your categorical features, you shouldn't z-score normalize them post-encoding, as normalizing them will destroy their meaning (they are binary flags in a zeroe'd out array)

 ---